pbatard/RaspberryPiPkg/Readme.md

 ## Windows

-Windows 10 (for ARM64) build 17134 has been tested and confirmed to work.
+Windows 10 1809 for ARM64 (build 17763) has been tested and confirmed to work (after replacing `C:\Windows\System32\Drivers\WppRecorder.sys` with an older version, since the one from 1809 appears to be buggy across all archs, and results in a similar BSOD when trying to run Windows To Go on x64 with native drivers for instance).

-Builds 17125-17133 and 17672 have also been reported to work.
+Windows 10 1803 for ARM64 and earlier do not work due to the presence of a hardware ASSERT check in the Windows kernel, that was removed in later versions.

 You probably want to look at https://www.worproject.ml/ as well as the [Windows thread in the original RaspberryPiPkg](https://github.com/andreiw/RaspberryPiPkg/issues/12)